TolgaS92/ProfileGenerator/README.md

 - No contributes.

 ## Tests
-- Tests are done for employee.js/intern.js/manager.js/engineer.js.
+- Jest package used for Test,  done for employee.js/intern.js/manager.js/engineer.js.
 And they are all inside of the tests file, and it can be check with terminal.
 They are all working properly.

 ## <img src="https://icons.iconarchive.com/icons/social-media-icons/social-buntings/48/Aim-icon.png">  Questions
 - E-mail me for any questions [tolgasecme@icloud.com](mailto:tolgasecme@icloud.com)